Stand it up in an afternoon

 2. Stand up the platform

 Section titled “2.
-Stand up the platform”kind create cluster --name plinthhelm install plinth oci://ghcr.io/plinth-dev/platform --values dev.values.yamlThe dev profile spins up a single-node cluster with HA disabled.
-It’s not production-shaped — it’s the fastest way to see everything wired together.
+Stand up the platform”kind create cluster --name plinthgit clone https://github.com/plinth-dev/platformcd platformhelm dependency update charts/plinthhelm install plinth charts/plinth --values charts/plinth/values-dev.yamlThe dev profile spins up a single-node cluster with HA disabled.
+It’s not production-shaped — it’s the fastest way to see CloudNativePG + Cerbos + the OpenTelemetry Collector wired together.
+(Vault, Authentik, Argo CD, the rest of the substrate land incrementally — see what’s not here below.)

 3. Generate a module